AppuruNashi/Sandbox/README.txt

 After installing visual studio you can reboot your computer.

-Now you can execute SetupEngine.bat with a command window (I have add cmder_mini, you can unzip it to use command line, because windows built in prompt sucks)
+Now you can execute SetupEngine.bat with a command window (I have add cmder.zip, you can unzip it to use command line, because windows built in prompt sucks)

 ========================================
 Tutorial for command prompt :